stepanataccolade/docsv2/sources/gs_deploy_sample.md

     <img src="../images/pipeline_cell_env_config.png" alt="Name your pipeline" style="width:700px;"/>

--Leave number of Replicas to 1.
+- Leave number of Replicas to 1.
 This indicates we want one instance of this Cell running in the environment.
-We also do not need Volumes for the demo, so skip that section.
+We also do not need Volumes for the demo, so skip that section
 - In the `Routing` section, click on the Load Balancer dropdown and select `Create Load Balancer`.
 Check the `Load Balanced` checkbox for Container port 80.
-This means that we are externally exposing the port for www.
+This means that we are externally exposing the port for www

 That's it!
 Click on `Deploy`.
 It will take a few minutes to provision a load balancer on GKE, but your Cell should be deployed ina  couple of minutes.